This post may contain affiliate links. Read the full disclosure

 It’s also a good idea to have some easy-to-prepare meals or make-ahead recipes on hand in case you’re all exhausted after a big day of fun.
 This means you can get dinner on the picnic table quicker at night.

-You will also need to pack extra clothes and gear for kids, as they tend to get dirty quickly and may need more clothes than adults.
+You will also need to pack extra clothes and gear for kids, including hiking gear, as they tend to get dirty quickly and may need more clothes than adults.